pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 15.2.
 Any dispute under this Agreement shall be brought exclusively in the courts of Turkey and User hereby submits to the exclusive jurisdiction of such courts.
 User agrees that any cause of action arising out of or related to this Agreement shall be brought within three (3) years after the cause of action arose; otherwise, such cause of action is permanently barred.

-## 16. Turkey Government Restricted Rights
+## 16. Miscellaneous

 16.1.
-The PYRONOME Software is licensed subject to RESTRICTED RIGHTS.
-Use, duplication or disclosure by the Turkey Government or any person or entity action on its behalf is subject to restrictions.
-The subcontractor and manufacturer is PYRONOME.

-## 17. Miscellaneous

-17.1.
 This Agreement represents and contains the entire agreement between the User and PYRONOME with respect to the subject matter contained herein and supersedes any other agreement, proposals, and communications, written or oral, between the User and PYRONOME with respect to the use of this Software, including any terms printed on User's purchase order or other forms or written agreements.

-17.2.
+16.2.
 No waiver of any default, condition or breach of this Agreement shall be deemed to imply or constitute a waiver of any other default, condition or breach of this Agreement, whether of a similar nature or otherwise.

-17.3.
+16.3.
 The failure of PYRONOME to exercise or enforce any right or provision of this Agreement does not constitute a waiver of such right or provision.
 If a court of competent jurisdiction finds any provision of this Agreement to be invalid or unenforceable, the Parties nevertheless agree that the court should endeavor to give effect to the Parties' intentions as reflected in the provision, and the other provisions of this Agreement in full force and effect.

-17.4.
+16.4.
 Neither Party shall be in default if its failure to perform any obligation under this Agreement is caused solely by supervening conditions beyond that Party's reasonable control, including acts of God, civil commotion, war, strikes, labor disputes, third party Internet service interruptions or slowdowns, vandalism or "hacker" attacks, acts of terrorism or governmental demands or requirements.

-17.5.
+16.5.
 This Agreement shall be binding on and shall inure to the benefit of the Parties hereto and their respective successors and permitted assigns.
 User may not assign this Agreement without PYRONOME's prior written consent, not to be unreasonably withheld.
 PYRONOME may assign this Agreement to any parent, subsidiary or affiliate or to any successor to its business, and PYRONOME may subcontract any or all of its obligations hereunder, but shall nevertheless remain responsible for the performance of its obligations hereunder.

-17.6.
+16.6.
 The headings in this Agreement are for purposes of reference only and shall not limit or otherwise affect the meaning hereof.